nf-core/stableexpression/docs/usage.md

 > - Multiple keywords must be separated by commas.
 > - Note that the keywords are additive: you will get datasets that fit with __either of the keywords__.
 > - A dataset will be downloaded if a keyword is found in its summary or in the same of a sample.
+> - The natural language processing [`ǹltk`](https://www.nltk.org/) python package is used to find keywords as well as derived words.
+For example, the `leaf` keyword should match 'leaf', 'leaves', 'leafy', etc.

 ## 3. Provide your own accessions